ryandhasgit/Comedy/Headlines/Headlines Summarized.md

 how to get your race horse to piss less =

 Are Star Trek and Star Wars the Same Movie?
-An Analysis =
+An Analysis = #best

 message in a bottle to visit our exotic island!
 Mess in a bottle: visit our exotic island! =

-we have updated our privacy policy by doing away with it =
+we have updated our privacy policy by doing away with it = #best

 A dietitian’s guide of what’s good for the goose
 An animal vets guide